How to see YouTube analytics for other channels

 3. YouTube analytics tool: Social Blade

 Social Blade is the perfect tool to give you YouTube insights about specific subscriber behaviors and views of your competitors.
-You can also find out how your competitors are performing and what content they’re posting just by using the search bar.
+You can also find out how your video competitors are performing and what content they’re posting just by using the search bar.
+Metrics are public or modeled, not a substitute for private Studio data.
 The platform offers paid and free payment options.

 An image of Social Blade.